 Seal the bag, let the excess air out and massage the marinade into the fish.

-4. Keep in the refrigerator for 3 days.
+4. Keep in the refrigerator for three days.

-5. After 3 days, remove the tails out of the bag and remove as much as the marinade you can with your hands.
+5. After three days, remove the tails out of the bag and remove as much of the marinade as you can with your hands.

-7. Broil skin side down for 10 minutes.
+7. Broil the salmon skin side down for 10 minutes.

 8. Flip the tails over and finish broiling skin side up for 10 minutes.